momor666/countdown-1/README.md

 # countdown
-Adaptation of Numbers round Countdown (game show) with Constraint Programming
+Adaptation of Numbers round of Countdown (game show) in OPL with Constraint Programming

 ## Dependencies
 * IBM Ilog Optimization Studio